aduylee/aduylee/README.md

 ## 👨‍💻 About Me

+- 💻 Information Technology student interested in Web Development and AI applications
-- 💻 Currently building full-stack web applications and AI-powered projects (such as **TOCFL Master** and **AI Chatbot RAG**)
+- 🚀 Built projects including **TOCFL Master**, **AI Chatbot RAG**, and **Fake News Detector**
-- 🧪 Interested in **Software Testing / QA** and ensuring application reliability
+- 🌐 Experienced with **React, Node.js, Express, MongoDB, and Tailwind CSS**
-- 🤖 Exploring **AI, RAG, NLP, and Machine Learning** applied in real-world tools like **Fake News Detector**
+- 🤖 Exploring **RAG, NLP, Vector Databases, and Machine Learning**
-- 🌱 Currently learning **Python, React, Node.js, MongoDB, and Software Testing**
+- 🧪 Interested in **Software Testing and QA**
-- 🎯 Goal: Improve my practical skills through real-world projects and turn complex ideas into working software solutions
+- 🌱 Currently improving my skills through personal projects and practical development
-- ⚡ Fun fact: I enjoy turning ideas into working projects and solving bugs.
+- 🎯 Looking for opportunities to gain real-world experience and grow in IT

 ---